Magform/articleAnalyzer/src/site/markdown/index.md

 ### Installing
 To build the project and install the necessary dependance you need to follow these steps:

 1. Open a terminal
 2. Navigate to the directory of the project
 3. Run the following command:

     `mvn install`

 ### Running the tests
 To execute the test and provide the results you need to follow these steps:

 1. Open a terminal
 2. Navigate to the directory of the project
 3. Run the following command:

     `mvn test`

 ## Usage
 Once you have all the prerequisites and installed the software you can proceed, if you want to download articles from The Guardian, by writing the Downloader configuration file or, if you want to use a file, you can skip the Downloader configuration part.

 ### Configure downloader
 To configure downloader you need to create a new file, choose the endpoint that you want to use, and insert all the data needed for requested endpoint.
-You can find a list with all endpoint and the configuration needed for every endpoint at [this](endpoint.html) link.
+You can find a list with all the endpoints and the configuration needed for each endpoint at [this](endpoints.html) link.

 ### Run
-If you have correctly performed the installation you should have obtained, in the main project folder, a "target" folder containing, among other folders, a file named "articleAnalyzer-1.0-SNAPSHOT-jar-with-dependencies.jar".
+If the installation has correctly performed, you should have obtained, in the main project folder, a "target" directory containing, among other directories, a file named "articleAnalyzer-1.0-SNAPSHOT-jar-with-dependencies.jar".
-If so then the installation was successful and we can proceed to use our software.
+If so, then the installation was successful and we can proceed to use our software.
 To run the program, simply do:

 1. Open a terminal
 2. Navigate to the directory of the project
 3. Run the following command:

     `java -jar target/articleAnalyzer-1.0-SNAPSHOT-jar-with-dependencies.jar <options>`

-To start we suggest the use of the `-h` flag, which allows you to view all the available flags and their respective functions.
+To start we suggest the use of the `-h` option, which allows you to view all the available options and their respective functions.
-For more information on the various flags and some examples go [here](run.html).
+For more information on the various flags and some examples, go [here](run.html).

 ## Classes
 In this section we will explain all the classes.
 In particular we have 7 classes and the main:

 - Main: merges all classes and allows the user to interact
-- Article: implements an Article with all the variables
+- Article: implements an article with some important information
 - Library: implements a collection of Article objects
 - ArticleLoader: transforms data stored on a file into an instance of the Library class
-- Downloader: download data from a specified endpoint basing on a configuration file
+- Downloader: downloads data from a specified endpoint basing on a configuration file
-- Outputter: transforms objects into output (to file or command line)
+- Outputter: transforms objects into output (to a file or to the command line)
-- Elaborator: processes a Library to get what is requested
+- Elaborator: processes a Library object to get what is requested
-- Argparser: reads command-line arguments and processes them
+- Argparser: reads command line arguments and processes them

-To go into more detail on how they interact with each other and how they work go [here](implementation.html)
+To go into more detail on how they interact with each other and how they work, go [here](implementation.html).

 ## Libraries used
 For the development of this project we have used: